Unifying the Brascamp-Lieb Inequality and the Entropy Power Inequality: Acknowledgements

 \section{Acknowledgements}

-The research of VA was supported by the NSF grants CNS-1527846 and CCF-1618145, the NSF Science \& Technology Center grant CCF-0939370 (Science of Information), and the William and Flora Hewlett Foundation supported Center for Long Term Cybersecurity at Berkeley.
-VJ is supported by the NSF grant CCF-1841190, and is grateful to the Department of Information Engineering at CUHK for hosting him in July 2018, when a part of this work was done.
+The research of VA was supported by the NSF grants CNS-1527846, CCF-1618145, CCF-1901004, CIF-2007965, the NSF Science \& Technology Center grant CCF-0939370 (Science of Information), and the William and Flora Hewlett Foundation supported Center for Long Term Cybersecurity at Berkeley.
+VJ acknowledges support from NSF grants CCF-1841190 and CCF-1907786, and is grateful to the Department of Information Engineering at CUHK for hosting him in July 2018, when a part of this work was done.
 The research of CN was supported by GRF grants 14303714, 14231916, 14206518 and a discretionary fund of the Vice Chancellor of CUHK.

 \begin{appendix}